Health + Wellness

 Healthier Campus Initiative

-The Healthier Campus Initiative began in 2014 as part of First Lady Michelle Obama’s Partnership for a Healthier America (PHA) program.
+The Healthier Campus Initiative began in 2014 as part of former First Lady Michelle Obama’s Partnership for a Healthier America (PHA) program.
 PHA is a nonpartisan, nonprofit organization that is led by some of the nation’s most respected health and childhood obesity experts.
 The Partnership focuses on working with the private sector to ensure the health of our nation’s youth by solving the childhood obesity crisis.

-NC State was one of the inaugural 20 colleges and universities to initially sign on to a three-year commitment to adopt the PHA guidelines focused around nutrition, physical activity and programming.
+NC State was one of the inaugural 20 colleges and universities to initially sign on to a three-year commitment to adopt the PHA guidelines focused on nutrition, physical activity and programming.
 In 2015, implementing all 23 guidelines two years ahead of schedule, NC State was the first campus in the nation to successfully complete the Healthier Campus Initiative, encouraging healthier options among the more than 40,000 students, faculty and staff on campus each year.